#4777

 Proposals to address the situation where all the candles needed for the invocation are guaranteed in Vlad’s Tower.
 The current situation removes frustration but many players feel that it’s trivialized, whereas the system in 3.4.3 was frustrating because it was a common occurrence to have to backtrack to the Mines for candles after forgetting they needed to be collected, or worse, having to wish for them because the game didn’t generate 7 of them.

-Sconces (perhaps a \ found on the walls of dark rooms, and in dark Mines levels, that may contain (lit or unlit) candles.
+Sconces (perhaps a black \ found on the walls of dark rooms, and in dark Mines levels, that may contain (lit or unlit) candles.
 You can untrap or loot them to remove the candle.
 Could also generate with an oil lamp, which would give you a potion of oil or a partially filled oil lamp when looted.

 Add “candelabrum” as a new randomly generated tool.
 It can hold 3 candles and gives a light radius of 2 with one candle, 3 with two candles, and 4 with three candles.
 Its material is brass.
 The Candelabrum of Invocation’s unidentified description is now “ornate candelabrum”.